1. Introduction

 $ aws ec2 describe-instances --filters "Name=tag-key,Values=Baeldung"

-This will return only the instances that match our filters.
+Both return only the instances that match the respective filters.

-To get detail about specific EC2 instances we need to pass the –instance-ids parameter followed by a list of instance ids:
+To get details about specific EC2 instances, we pass the –instance-ids parameter followed by a list of instance IDs:

 $ aws ec2 describe-instances --instance-ids instance_id instance_id_2